By: Team SErebros Since: Aug 2019 Licence: MIT

 -

-session has ended. -
+AppManagergets first notification that aGamesession has ended. -

-creates revision word bank if necessary. -
+StorageManagercreates revision word bank if necessary. -

-gives the required information: correct and wrongCards
+GameStatisticsgives the required information: correct and wrongCards. -

-, with some slight variance depending on situation, into revision bank. -
+LogicManagermanages the processing of theseCards, with some slight variance depending on situation, into revision bank. -

-saves it back into hard disk.
+StorageManagersaves it back into hard disk.

 3.4.5.
 Design Considerations